Burnett01/fs-capture/README.md

 <br />

-Once executed, an entire testing-filestructure will be created for you.
+Once executed, an entire testing file structure will be created for you.
 Up to 3 empty folders and files are put into ```test/tmp/```, prior to running the tests.
-If you don't need that structure anymore, simply delete by running ```make clean```
+If you don't need that structure anymore, simply delete it by running ```make clean```

 ---